qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 the optional features from **Bullets 5-9**.
 If upon inspecting a module flag, the backend determines that the Adaptive Profile program uses features not supported by the backend, then a compile-time error message should be provided.
-Additionally, if there are specific limitations on the support of certain features, like not supporting a particular instruction in **Bullet 5**, then the backend should return an error message indicating the type of instruction that was not supported.

 The runtime error messages can occur when opting into features such as the classical computations in **Bullets 5**.
-An Adaptive Profile program that undergoes a real-time classical error (for example unchecked division by zero) has undefined behavior, and a backend is free to execute and appropriate behavior.
+An Adaptive Profile program that undergoes a real-time classical error (for example unchecked division by zero) has undefined behavior, and a backend is free to execute an undefined behavior.
 Programs can also check computations and provide error code by returning a value supported by a classical data type in a program, assuming a classical type specified in **Bullet 5** is supported.